TharunThota14/IS601Assignment-1/README.md

 # IS601Assignment-1
- Build simple Resume Website using HTML and CSS website
+ Built simple Resume Website using HTML and CSS website